Board of Trustees

 Ford Foundation trustees set policies relating to grant making, geographic focus, spending, investment, management, governance and professional standards, and they oversee internal and independent audits.
 They also set the compensation and review the performance of the president and all foundation officers.

-Our Board of Trustees is currently composed of 13 members, including the president.
+Our Board of Trustees is currently composed of 15 members, including the president.
 Nominated by a trustee committee and appointed by the full board, trustees generally serve two six-year terms.
-The board, board committees and individual trustees are evaluated on an annual basis by our Executive Committee.
+The board, board committees and individual trustees are evaluated on a regular basis by our Executive Committee.

 Foundation trustees bring a vast range of knowledge and experience to the task of governing the foundation.
 Over the years, trustees have hailed from four continents and have extensive experience in the worlds of higher education, business, law, government, nonprofit management and the civic sector.